Policy Kitchen is a policy crowdsourcing

 Selected Policy Kitchen challenges

-For our first global challenge “Towards an inclusive future in AI” (spring 2019), workshops were held in Bangalore, Berlin, Boston, Geneva, Jaipur, Paris, San Francisco, São Paulo, Seoul and Vienna.
+- For our first global challenge “Towards an inclusive future in AI” (spring 2019), workshops were held in Bangalore, Berlin, Boston, Geneva, Jaipur, Paris, San Francisco, São Paulo, Seoul and Vienna.
 Partners include the swissnex Network, the Open Think Tank Network, AI Commons as well as the Berkman Klein Center and Wadhwani AI.
 More than 90 participants generated 43 ideas.
 The ideas were first presented at the UN conference AI for Good Global Summit.
-An advisory board consisting of Jonathan Andrew (Geneva Academy), Amir Banifatemi (XPRIZE, AI Commons), Jessica Cussins Newman (UC Berkeley, Future of Life Institute, The Future Society), Jan Gerlach (Wikimedia), Brandie Nonnecke (CITRIS Policy Lab, UC Berkeley), Malavika Jayaram (Digital Asia Hub & Berkman Klein Center) and Livia Walpen (Swiss Federal Office of Communications) will review the ideas and guide the final publication.
+An advisory board consisting of Jonathan Andrew (Geneva Academy), Amir Banifatemi (XPRIZE, AI Commons), Jessica Cussins Newman (UC Berkeley, Future of Life Institute, The Future Society), Jan Gerlach (Wikimedia), Brandie Nonnecke (CITRIS Policy Lab, UC Berkeley), Malavika Jayaram (Digital Asia Hub & Berkman Klein Center) and Livia Walpen (Swiss Federal Office of Communications) reviewed the ideas.
+The final paper "Towards an Inclusive Future in AI - A Global Participatory Process" was published in fall 2019 and presented at a multi-stakeholder event in Geneva.

 About Policy Kitchen